GtX-Andy/lightExtension/README.md

 <strobeLight sequence="600 600 200 200" invert="false"/>
 ```

-> Method 3: Allow the randomiser to create the sequence using the given values or defualt values.
+> Method 3: Allow the randomiser to create the sequence using the given values or default values.

 ```xml
 <strobeLight minOn="100" maxOn="100" minOff="100" maxOff="400"/>